-Eleven more women have come forward to make sexual harassment complaints against opera star Placido Domingo.
+More woman have come forward to make sexual harassment allegations against opera star Placido Domingo.

-Singer Angela Wilson is one of latest women to come forward to share their stories.
+Singer Angela Wilson is one of latest women to come forward to share her story.

 She had been cast in the Washington Opera’s 1999-2000 season of Jules Massenet’s “Le Cid“.